Nothing is as refreshing and nourishing as a bowl of chilled cucumber gazpacho! If you enjoy a cold soup, check out our Italian gazpacho.

 Sometimes, cucumbers or garlic can introduce a slightly bitter taste.
 Here’s how to balance or remove bitterness:

-1. Use English Cucumbers – They are naturally sweeter than regular cucumbers.
+1. Use English Cucumbers – They are naturally sweeter than regular garden cucumbers.
+Alternatively, you can peel the cucumbers, but you'll lose those nutrients.

 2. Balance with Lemon or Lime Juice – The acidity helps neutralize any bitterness.